purchasingtoolpak/lanyon/_posts/2017-04-14-request-for-quotation-template.md

 ---
 layout: post
-title: Request for Quotation Template
+title: Request for Quotation Template - RFQ
-description: Purchasing Agents and professional buyers use this template for a major bid event - typically for a multi-year agreement.
+description: Procurement uses this template for major bid events - typically for a multi-year agreement.
 image: img/rfp-overview.png
 published: true
 ---

-This is week two of ten templates in ten weeks.
+This is week two of ten procurement templates in ten weeks.
 To see week one - go to the [sourcing strategy template]({{site.baseurl}}/2017/04/07/sourcing-strategy-template) blog post.

 The request for quotation template is one of my favorites for a buying category bid.
 Use this template for a major bid event - typically for a multi-year agreement.